-The GTX 1660 Ti is almost inevitably going to be one of the best-selling Turing GPUs of this generation.
+The GTX 1660 Ti was a great introduction to the GTX Turing generation of cards.
 Its mix of price and performance is exactly what was needed from Nvidia to assuage the ray tracing naysayers, gnashing their teeth about the ultra-expensive 20-series cards.

 It delivers GTX 1070 performance for almost GTX 1060 pricing.
 Thankfully, despite the GTX 1660 Ti being a partner launch without reference cards from Nvidia, team GeForce has learned its lesson about letting the AIBs loose with high-priced overclocked cards at launch.
 There are a host of GTX 1660 Ti cards at the $279 (£260) MSRP and this Asus Phoenix OC is one of the sweetest.
 It’s maybe not the best because of the limited cooling ability of the tiny chip chiller, however.

 But Nvidia has now released the GTX 1660 Super, a card that comfortably undercuts it in terms of price and barely misses a step when it comes to gaming performance.
 And all it took was some speedier memory to match the GTX 1660 Ti’s superior GPU configuration.